(trimethoprim sulfadiazine, trimethoprim sulfamethoxazole

 When used alone the sulfonamides are bacteriostatic, and the trimethoprim is bactericidal, but when used in combination form the potentiated sulfas are bactericidal.

 This combination drug has broad-spectrum activity.
 It is effective against Gram-positive bacteria such as streptococci and some strains of staphylococcus.
-Gram-negative organisms such as CAR bacillus and those of the enterobacteriaceae are also susceptible to this drug.
-However, it does not appear to be effective against either mycoplasma, or Pseudomonas aeruginosa.
+Gram-negative organisms such as CAR bacillus and those of the Enterobacteriaceae are also susceptible to this drug.
 The combination of trimethoprim / sulfa also appears to inhibit some protozoa (e.g., Pneumocystis carinii).
+However, the drug does not appear to be very effective against either mycoplasma, or Pseudomonas aeruginosa.

 Trimethoprim / sulfa is able to penetrate into exudate and abscessed tissue, as well as, penetrate the blood-brain-eye-placenta barrier.
 It is well absorbed orally with minimal effect on flora of the GI tract.

 The safety of trimethoprim / sulfa during pregnancy is not clearly established.
 Reports indicate teratogenicity (cleft palate) in studies with rats.
-Therefore it is recommended that it not be given to pregnant rats.
+Therefore it is recommended that it not be given to pregnant rats, unless benefit outweighs risk.

 Trimethoprim / sulfa is metabolized by the liver, and excreted during glomerular filtration and tubular secretion.
-Because sulfonamides are found to be excreted in breast milk it is advised to avoid giving trimethoprim / sulfa in rats that are nursing.
+Because sulfonamides are found to be excreted in breast milk it is advised to avoid giving trimethoprim / sulfa in the female rat that may be nursing young.

 Blood: anemias, dyscrasias